ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

     OSD version and semantic validation rule file version should be same.

-if OSD keys got removed/changed and those are not in validation rule file it will raise SchemanticValdidationKeyError saying ``Invalid rule and error key passed``
+if OSD keys got removed/changed and those are not in validation rule file it will raise SchemanticValidationKeyError saying ``Invalid rule and error key passed``